allenai/manipulathor/README.md

 ## 🏋 Training An Agent

+For running experiments first you need to add the project directory to your python path.
 You can train a model with a specific experiment setup by running one of the experiments below:

 ```
 allenact manipulathor_baselines/armpointnav_baselines/experiments/ithor/<EXPERIMENT-NAME> -o experiment_output -s 1